 Reason no. 3: It’s one of the most cost-effective long-term strategies

 One of the main reasons why blogging is such a cost-effective strategy is that it drives results in the long term.
 Just one good blog post can help you drive results (traffic and leads) for months, even years, to come.
-In fact, some of my most popular blog posts right now (the ones that get the most traffic and conversions) were probably published months or years ago.
+Some of my most popular blog posts right now (the ones that get the most traffic and conversions) were probably published months or years ago.

 That’s because even after you’ve finished promoting your blog posts (even though you should continue to promote your blog periodically, for example by sharing it on your social media profiles), blog posts don’t disappear – they start ranking in search results and they can still get shares from random readers.

-That’s why you should also strive to create evergreen content (content that remains relevant over long periods of time with few changes/revisions, for months or even years).
-These types of blog posts will continue to drive results for very long periods of time and you’ll only need to make a few changes along the way to make sure they’re still relevant.
+That’s why you should also strive to create evergreen content (content that remains relevant over long periods with few changes/revisions, for months or even years).
+These types of blog posts will continue to drive results for very long periods and you’ll only need to make a few changes along the way to make sure they’re still relevant.